running blog

 Annoying women waving me past: 1

-Life-saving coconut water drinks: 1
+Life-saving flavoured coconut water drinks: 1

 Doughnuts: 1